MrLogiousBanana/ENG-Desktops_needs_a_Rething/README.md

 - **2021 ▸** **Windows 11** — Android apps via the Amazon Appstore;
 - **2023 ▸** the mass rollout of **AI features** in applications.

 **Summary:** the difference between “desktop vs mobile” becomes increasingly conditional.
 Users think less about installation and more about access/subscription/sync.
-We moved from “programs on disks” to “apps as services.”
+We moved from “programs on disks” to “apps as services.”<br><br>

-### Chapter 1 recap
+### 🧾Chapter 1 recap

 We traveled from “programs as a set of commands” to applications as products and services—with UIs, habits, and an expectation of constant availability across devices.
 This shift made software mass‑market and convenient, but it also mixed different “cultures” of use (desktop and mobile) in one world.
 Next, it’s important to see how this collision shows up on the desktop today—and why familiar desktop‑environment mechanisms no longer cope.